RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 the context of bulk scale experiments but can be accounted for via single-cell methods.

-![**Control of MscL expression and calculation of channel copy number.** (A) Schematic view the expression modifications performed in this work.
-The beginning portion of the native *mscL* sequence is shown with the Shine-Dalgarno sequence, spacer region, and start code shaded in red, green, and blue, respectively.
-The Shine-Dalgarno sequence was modified through the Salis lab Ribosomal Binding Strength calculator [@espahborujeni2014; @salis2009].
+![**Control of MscL expression and calculation of channel copy number.** (A) Schematic view of the expression modifications performed in this work.
+The beginning portion of the native *mscL* sequence is shown with the Shine-Dalgarno sequence, spacer region, and start codo  n shaded in red, green, and blue, respectively.
+The Shine-Dalgarno sequence was modified through the Salis lab Ribosomal Binding Strength calculator [@espahborujeni2014;
+@salis2009].
 The wild-type sequence (MLG910) is shown in black with mutations for the other four Shine-Dalgarno mutants highlighted in red.
 Expression was further modified by the insertion of repetitive `AT` bases into the spacer region, generating hairpins of varying length which acted as a thermodynamic barrier for translation initiation.
 (B) Variability in effective channel copy number is computed using the standard candle.
 The boxes represent the interquartile region of the distribution, the center line displays the median, and the whiskers represent 1.5 times the maximum and minimum of the interquartile region.
 Individual measurements are denoted as black points.
 The strain used for calibration of channel copy number (MLG910) is highlighted in yellow. ](../figs/fig2.pdf){#fig:boxplot}
 ### Performing a single-cell hypo-osmotic challenge assay ###

  &nbsp;&nbsp;&nbsp;&nbsp;To measure the channel copy number of a single cell